Pylons/pyramid/docs/tutorials/wiki2/tests.rst

 =================

 We can directly execute the view code, bypassing :app:`Pyramid` and testing just the code that we've written.
-These tests use dummy requests that we'll prepare appropriately to set the conditions each view expects.
+These tests use dummy requests that we'll prepare appropriately to set the conditions each view expects, such as adding dummy data to the session.
-For example, setting ``request.identity``, or adding some dummy data to the session.
+We'll be using ``dummy_config`` to configure the necessary routes, as well as setting the security policy as :class:`pyramid.testing.DummySecurityPolicy` to mock ``dummy_request.identity``.

 Update ``tests/test_views.py`` such that it appears as follows: